- While the majority of women can masturbate to orgasm, up to 50 percent of women do not orgasm during sexual intercourse.

 In some cases, as with medications and medical conditions, making changes that would improve sexuality is more complicated.
 Nevertheless, quite often there are ways of modifying medications and treating medical conditions which can improve or restore sexual enjoyment.
 Even modest improvements in sexual satisfaction over time can greatly improve quality of life and are worth pursuing.

 In therapy and through self-help, individuals and couples can address psychological and emotional issues, improve communication and relationship difficulties, and thereby directly work on intimate behaviors to achieve better sex for both partners.
-Restoring self-esteem and self-efficacy, practicing more adaptive, active coping, cultivating realistic optimism, and modifying relationship behaviors provides relief of underlying issues and improves overall relationship quality and sexual enjoyment.
+Restoring self-esteem and self-efficacy, practicing more adaptive, active coping, cultivating realistic optimism, and modifying relationship behaviors provide relief of underlying issues and improve overall relationship quality and sexual enjoyment.
 Rather than setting unrealistic short-term goals, which leads to chronic failure and hopelessness, approaching challenges with investment in compassion for oneself and others, gratitude, curiosity, and patience paves the way for long-term gains.